metaprov/modela-go-sdk/README.md

-# modeldgoclient
+# modelagoclient

-go client for the modeld prediction server
+go client for the modela prediction server

 ## Getting started